iosphere/ISHPermissionKit/README.md

 Further reading on Modules: [Clang Documentation](http://clang.llvm.org/docs/Modules.html)

 **Note:** To link against dynamic frameworks on iOS, a deployment target of at least iOS 8 is required.
+If you use Swift, you must use dynamic frameworks.

 ### CocoaPods